profunktor/fs2-rabbit/site/src/main/tut/consumers/json.md

 # Json message Consuming

-A stream-based `Json Decoder` that can be connected to a `StreamConsumer` is provided by the extra dependency `fs2-rabbit-circe`.
+A stream-based `Json Decoder` that can be connected to a stream of `AmqpEnvelope` is provided by the extra dependency `fs2-rabbit-circe`.
 Implicit decoders for your classes must be on scope.
 You can use `Circe`'s codec auto derivation for example:

 ```tut:book:silent
 import cats.effect.IO